Common Questions (FAQs)

 Full-time students entering grades 2-9 may submit a registration application for the next school year once their previous year’s final report card has been received (please remember to upload the report card to your registration application).

 Returning full-time students (in grades 1-9 and 11-12), as well as new students entering grades 1, 11, or 12, may submit their registration application for the next school year starting May 1.
 Students entering grades 1-9 should submit their registration application by the third week of September and be enrolled in their courses by September 30 of the school year.
-Full-time students in grades 10-12 may submit registration applications up until March 31.
+Full-time students in grades 10-12 may submit registration applications up until March 1 of the school year.

 Yes, students in grades 10-12 can take courses with Vista Virtual School.
 Part-time senior high students can be enrolled in up to 10 credits at a time.